How much you or your partner earn affects your payment. We need to know what you and your partner earn so we pay you the right amount.

 You can’t report before your reporting date unless it’s on a public holiday.
 We’ll tell you if you need to report on a different day.

 If you report late, your payment could be late.
 You can report online up to 13 days after your reporting date.
-If you’re more than 13 days late, you need to call us on your regular payment line or visit a service centre.
+If you’re more than 13 days late, you need to either:

 If you have reporting requirements and don’t report how much you earned, we won't pay you.

 If we don’t give you a reporting period, you must still tell us if your or your partner’s income changes.
-You must tell us about any changes within 14 days.
-You can only tell us about your income changes by calling us on your regular payment line.
+You must tell us about any changes to your income or assets within 14 days.
+You can only tell us about these changes by calling us on your regular payment line.

 How to report

-If you still get report forms by post:
+If you still get report forms by post, you can either:

 - go to a service centre and use a self service computer or ask the staff to help you